 "Creating diversity and inclusion strategies within staff, board, and audience development is a critical element for museums and other cultural organizations.
 Ensuring that they reflect the communities they serve guarantees their relevance and engagement."

-Ms. Lynch-McWhite was previously a Director-at-Large and Program Committee Co-Chair on the South Eastern Museums Conference governing council and has served as a National Grant Reviewer for the National Endowment for the Arts and the Institute of Museum and Library Services.
-A 2006 participant in the Getty Center’s Museum Leadership Institute, she currently serves as the Leadership and Management Network Chairperson of the American Alliance of Museums and as a board member of the New England Museum Association.
-Ms. Lynch-McWhite graduated Magna Cum Laude with a bachelor of science degree from Florida A&M University and holds a master of fine arts degree from Columbia College, Chicago.
+Lynch-McWhite was previously a Director-at-Large and Program Committee Co-Chair on the South Eastern Museums Conference governing council and has served as a National Grant Reviewer for the National Endowment for the Arts and the Institute of Museum and Library Services.
+She has presented at numerous association conferences, including the Associate of African American Museums, American Alliance of Museums, and the New England Association of Museums.
+A 2006 participant in the Getty Center’s Museum Leadership Institute, she is the past Chairperson of the Leadership and Management Network of the American Alliance of Museums, where she also serves as an Accreditation Peer Reviewer, and as a past board member of the New England Museum Association.
+She has multiple certifications in the analysis of emotional intelligence, competencies, behaviors, and motivators from Target Training International.
+She is a Certified Diversity Professional.
+Lynch-McWhite graduated Magna Cum Laude with a bachelor of science degree from Florida A&M University and holds a master of fine arts degree from Columbia College, Chicago.

 Arts Council of Indianapolis

 Association of Performing Arts Professionals